Angie-gh/Unit1/README.md

 <br/>[Menu driven Password Locker](https://github.com/Angie-gh/unit1/blob/master/week06_pw_Angie.py)

 ### The program that I am the most proud of:
-I am most proud of solutions that use minimal lines of code to accomplish something that would otherwise be exptremely time-consuming.
+I am most proud of solutions that use minimal lines of code to accomplish something that would otherwise be exptremely time-consuming to process manually.
 Employing well-named functions helps to make repetitive code easier to follow.
-<br/>**Example Code: A encryption and decryption tool that is efficient in its use of logic:**
+<br/>**Example Code: An encryption and decryption tool that is efficient in its use of logic:**
 <br/>[Encrypting and Decrypting Passwords](https://github.com/Angie-gh/unit1/blob/master/week05_EncryptionProject_Angie_ExtraCredit_Part7_Part8_b.py)

 ### Are these programs a reflection of my abilities?: